SavenkovIgor/QmlSandboxExtension/README.md

 a sandbox environment.
 To open the preview window, simply click on the `eye` icon located at the top right corner of your QML file, use the `Open QML Sandbox` command, or press `Ctrl+Shift+Q`.

+- **Screenshots**: You can take screenshots of your QML scene by clicking on the `camera` icon in the top right corner of the preview window or use the `Screenshot QML Scene` command.

 ## Build dependencies